jitu9289/automation-project/README.md

 This is an automation script using selenium.
 By using this script we can like the posts .
-Note if u already like all the post then u need to dislikeD the post and then run the script.

 ////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////
  HOW TO RUN THIS SCRIPT